International Labour Day – History, Importance, Celebration, and Quotes

 World Labour Day Quotes

 Given below are some quotes on Labour Day that you should read.
 You can also read out these quotes to your children and make them understand that there is no shortcut to success.
-One must work hard if he wants to get ahead in life.
+One must work hard if one wants to get ahead in life.

 - “Before the reward, there must be labour.
 You plant before you harvest.
 You sow in tears before you reap joy.” ― Ralph Ransom